 - Compact Strobes

 - Continuous Bulbs

-The GNU General Public License (GPL) is a copyleft license for software.
-The full terms of this license can be found here.
+The MIT License is a free software license, whose full terms can be found here.

-Unless otherwise specified, work in this section is licensed under the GPL, Version 3.
+Unless otherwise specified, work in this section is licensed under the MIT License.